ashraffyi/Data-Engineering-Capstone-Project/README.md

 **ELT Pipeline**
 The project creates a star schema relational database. star schema is the simplest style of data mart schema and is the approach most widely used to develop data warehouses and dimensional data marts.[1]
 The star schema consists of one or more fact tables referencing any number of dimension tables.
 The star schema is an important special case of the snowflake schema, and is more effective for handling simpler queries.[^2]

+The star schema was chosen because of the end case scenario

 Hear are the summary of the steps we will take to ETL the data into redshift: